 Method 7 – Update Your Wireless Adapter Driver

 Out-of-date drivers have been known to cause a variety of issues.
-To make sure your network adapter isn’t malfunctioning, make sure it’s up to date.
-It is essential to update wireless drivers in your PC and your targeted computer.
+To ensure your network adapter isn’t malfunctioning, ensure it’s up to date.
+Updating wireless drivers in your PC and your targeted computer is essential.

-- Select “Search Automatically for Drivers” and follow the next prompts to completely install the new driver for your Wi-Fi adapter.
+- Select “Search Automatically for Drivers” and follow the next prompts to install the new driver for your Wi-Fi adapter completely.

 - You may also check the manufacturer’s website for the latest driver of your Wi-Fi adapter to get the latest driver.